Complete Guide On How To Create A Mobile App

 To address the very same question, I have put together this complete guide to build a mobile app startup to get you started.
-This is drawn from my experience working for more than five years with entrepreneurs and businesses, helping them build and market their mobile app startups through my app development company.
+This is drawn from my experience working for more than seven years with entrepreneurs and businesses, helping them build and market their mobile app startups through my app development company.

 So, take from it what suits your strategy best, or follow it to the hilt.
 The important part is to get started.